 Leasing and financing offers available O.A.C. from Genesis Financial Services based on a new 2024 G80 2.5T Advanced AWD in Uyuni white.
 Lease: 1.9% for up to 24 months.
 Lease offer includes 1% Genesis lease loyalty rate reduction.
 Monthly payments show the price including the rate reduction.
 Down payment of \$8,075 and first monthly payment required.
 Trade-in value may be applied to down payment.
 Total lease obligation is \$29,388.
-Lease offers include levies (air and tire tax) Lease offers exclude registration, insurance, PPSA, and any licence fees and other applicable charges and taxes (HST), \$5 excurity deposition all models.
-16,000 km allowance per year applies.
-Additional charge of \$0.15/km on all models.
+Lease offers include levies (air and tire tax) Lease offers exclude registration, insurance, PPSA, and any licence fees and other applicable charges and taxes (HST). §30 security deposition all models.
 Finance: 1.9% for up to 84 months.
-Offers available for a limited time and subject to change or cancellation without rotice.
-Investors is finished to the change of \$0.15/km on all models.
-Finance: 1.9% for up to 84 months.
-Offers available for a limited time and subject to change or cancellation.
+Offers available for a limited time and subject to change or cancellation without pointe.
+Invite Lease Genesies Remeted for the details.
 GENESIS BRAMPTON WE'LL COME TO YOU.
-Or visit our boutique showroom at: 70 Coachworks Crescent, Brampton

-905-863-1158 genesisbrampton.ca
+Or visit our boutique showroom at: 70 Coachworks Crescent, Brampton orbes 905-863-1158 genesisbrampton.ca